consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 The 250 connector is the bigger one used on the LED lamps.

-You could also use the 250 connector on the buttons but that might get some disconnections while playing.
+You could also use the 250 connector on the buttons but that might get some disconnections while playing if they get a bit loose.

 Crimping is an easy process with the right tools.
 Just grab the crimp head and the wires, put the crimp in the crimper tool and hold it there.
-Then put the wires inside the space that is gonna be bent and press it with the tool until the wires is grabbed by the crimp head.
+Then put the wires inside the space that is gonna be bent and press it with the tool until the wire is grabbed by the crimp head.
 Then repeat with the wire grabber part of the crimp.

 If all 7 buttons have crimped wires then it's a matter of connecting everything and you're done!